 [Slaves were never that profitable in America because they were not particularly cheap labor.]
 To think so is to get the accounting and the economics wrong.
 Slaves required food [shelter and clothing], as a tractor requires fuel.
 A slave in Charleston in 1860 sold for three times the average workingman’s annual income… So, as economic historians pointed out long ago, the profits from the West African trade stayed in Africa.

-Obviously not all slave profits stayed in Africa, but McCloskey’s point is that, for example, when the King of Benin sold slaves to Western traders, that should have been very profitable for him (and other African slave dealers).
-McCloskey argues that it was the initial enslavement that was the most profitable part of the supply chain because the initial enslavement meant stealing free people and selling them for a high price.
-Once slaves were bought by Southern plantations, their enormously expensive price meant that there was only an average return on investment.
+Obviously not all slave profits stayed in Africa, but McCloskey’s point is that, for example, when the King of Benin sold slaves to Western traders, that was very profitable for him (and other African slave dealers) because he stole the slaves without compensation.
+McCloskey argues that it was this initial enslavement that was the most profitable part of the supply chain because the initial enslavement meant stealing free people and selling them for a high price.
+By the time slaves were bought by Southern plantations, their enormously expensive price meant that there was only an average return on investment.

 If slavery had been the source of American prosperity, then other places that practiced slavery in the 1800s like Africa and the Middle East should also be prosperous today, but they are not.
 The biggest accomplishment in all of economic development was the industrial revolution and that originated in England because of high wages, not the low wages of slavery.
 If slavery had not been banned in England on the eve of the industrial revolution, there would not have been the incentive to have the industrial revolution there because slaves might have been cheaper than machines.
 England had some of the highest wages in the world at the dawn of the industrial revolution and that created a big incentive to produce labor-saving machines there.
 High wages also meant that ordinary people had more money to invest in wide-spread education and experiments which helped boost the scientific revolution too.
 None of that would have been likely to happen if England had been a slave society like the American South where aristocrats spent their time worrying about how to prevent slave revolts rather than worrying about how to apply new engineering technologies to save money on high labor costs.
 Slavery helps explain why the American South lagged behind the North in education, science, and productivity.